 - Video Production students experience hands-on production that takes you out of the classroom to benefit from real-world challenges with an emphasis on large-scale productions.

-- You will recieve hands-on training with professional grade cameras, lighting equipment, jib arms, dollies, DSLR follow focus units and other modern equipment.
+- You will receive hands-on training with professional grade cameras, lighting equipment, jib arms, dollies, DSLR follow focus units and other modern equipment.

 More about this program

 In the PTI Video Production Program you will learn key skills such as:

 - Assembling video, animations, music and sound into finished presentations

 - Audio Mixing